last-genius/UCU_Rust_Course/rust_2/homework.md

 just don't overwhelm yourself!

-(Feel free to re-read the lecture and look at the code again (it's available at `src/examples/`).
+(Feel free to re-read the lecture and look at the code again (it's available at `./examples/`).
 You can also just always ask me if you need help with anything!)

 ## `ls` and `tree` implementations

-This assignment requires you to implement a program that will take some command-line input and produce output, be it a list of directory entries in a list-like fashion, or a list of every entry of everything below it in a tree-like fashion.
+This assignment requires you to implement a program that will take some command-line input and produce output, be it a list of directory entries in a list-like fashion, or a list of every entry of everything below the entry specified by the user in a tree-like fashion.

 #### 1. `ls`

-You should start with a basic (and stupid!) snippet of code that takes one command-line argument (the directory to list) and lists it out!
+You should start with a basic (and stupid!) snippet of code that takes one command-line argument (the directory which entries to list) and lists it out!

 ```rust
 use std::env;